Teacher Travel Abroad

 Global Exploration for Educators Organization (GEEO)

 Global Exploration for Educators Organization (GEEO) is a non-profit organization that helps and encourages educators to travel abroad.
 GEEO hopes to make America more outward-looking by helping teachers travel and then giving them an effective way to share these experiences in their classrooms.
+We have worked with GEEO on the spring break in Peru and Uzbekistan programs in 2013, and are planning additional future collaborations with them.

 Korean Studies Workshop for American Educators